 i] Directly - Mankind seems hell-bent on destroying God's creation by the misuse of the world's precious resources.

 ii] Indirectly - Sin in itself has devastated nature.
 Imbalance, cruelty, calamities etc. are all ultimately linked to human rebellion against God.
 The effect of sin spreads far and wide, Rom.8:22.

 The human race is guilty of going against God.
 Our guilt takes two forms:

 i] Corporate - Because we are part of the human race we are involved in the responsibility of each others' sin.
 Each one of us stands before God equally guilty of the sin of Adam and of every other human being who has ever existed.

-God punishes us when we go against Him, and since we have all gone against him we all stand equally condemned.
-Yet what form does that punishment take?
+God punishes us when we go against him, and since we have all gone against him we all stand equally condemned.
+Yet what form does this punishment take?

-Many people like to see accidents or sickness etc. as examples of God punishing us for a certain sin.
-Yet this is not the case.
+Many people like to see accidents or sickness etc. as examples of God punishing us for a certain sin, but this is not the case.
 God created the universe as a perfectly balanced closed system.
 We have stepped in and destroyed the harmony of that system and so now we reap the consequences.

-God's punishment for those who go against Him is spiritual death.
-He simply separates Himself from sinful humanity.
-He is not trying to be nasty or get His own back, He is just acting in a holy way.
-He is true to his person.
-He hates sin.
+God's punishment for those who go against him is spiritual death.
+He simply separates himself from sinful humanity.
+He is not trying to be nasty, or get his own back, he is just acting in a holy way.
+He is true to his person and so he hates sin.

-We will leave the details of our salvation to a later study, but at this point we must at least mention the good news.
-Given the bad news, it's obvious we need a saviour.
-We need someone who will rescue us from the bind we've got ourselves into.
+We will leave the details of our salvation to a later study, but at this point we must at least mention the good news - the lost Kingdom is no longer lost in Christ.
+Given the bad news, it's obvious we need a savior.
+We need someone who will rescue us from the bind we've gotten ourselves into.
 "Miserable creature that I am, who is there to rescue me out of this body doomed to death?
 God alone, through Jesus Christ our Lord ..
 Thanks be to God."
 Romans 7:24-25.